nithinkodipyaka/ICS/README.md

 2. **Set Up Known People Images:**
 - Place individual images of known people in the `Facedata/People` directory.
 Each image should contain only one face.
-- Run the `processKnownPeopleImages` function in `main.py` to create and save face encodings for known people.
+- Run the `processKnownPeopleImages` function in `ICS.ipynb` to create and save face encodings for known people.

 3. **Run the Main Script:**
-- Execute the `main.py` script to start the face recognition and live CCTV feed processing.
+- Execute the `ICS.ipynb` script to start the face recognition and live CCTV feed processing.

 4. **ID Card Detection:**
 - The script also integrates with the Roboflow platform to detect and identify ID cards or lanyards in the saved images from the live CCTV feed.